 - a similar situation occurs in those double-stops (or chords) in which we may prefer to use a natural harmonic on one of the notes in order to give both intonation security and added resonance.
 Using one finger with very light pressure and the other finger(s) with firm pressure does not come naturally and will probably require practice:

 FINGERING AND NOTATION OF HARMONICS: MULTIPLE POSSIBILITIES, DOUBTS, INCONSISTENCIES … AND ERRORS

 One of the complications associated with harmonics is that there are usually several different possible ways (fingerings) to obtain the same harmonic pitch.
 Not only can we often find several different natural harmonics which sound at the same pitch but we also have the possibility of using different artificial harmonics to play any possible harmonic pitch.
 And, to make matters even more complicated, not only are there several different ways to finger each harmonic, there are also several different ways to notate harmonics.

 This type of harmonic notation requires that the cellist work out the most appropriate fingering, and we will often need to rewrite the notes according to how we would like to finger them.
-We saw above how this “Mary Had a Little Lamb” tune could be played entirely with natural harmonics.
-But it could also be played using artificial harmonics.
-In both cases it needs to be almost completely rewritten in a way that, instead of writing the actual sounding pitches, we write what we actually need to do in order to make those pitches, for example: (and see also the version with natural harmonics above)
+We saw above how this tune (“Mary Had a Little Lamb”) can be played entirely with natural harmonics using two different fingerings (hand positions).
+But it can also be played using artificial harmonics, with three different fingering possibilities.
+In every case, the music needs to be almost completely rewritten in a way that, instead of writing the actual sounding pitches, we write what we actually need to do with our hand in order to make those pitches, for example: (and see also the other versions with natural and artificial harmonics above)